Sharanya9669/dmbi/Viva.md

 Explain three methods of clustering ?
 How they work ?

 What is supervised and unsupervised learning ?
+Supervised learning comes from the labeled examples in the training dataset.It is a synonym for classification.Unsupervised learning comes from theinput examples that are not class supervised.It is a synonym for clustering
 Explain market bucket analysis ?

 What is role of math models in BI ?